h8d13/Vase/.github/SECURITY.md

 - Can go deeper into it by looking into `apparmor` & `firejail/fail2ban/bubblewrap` & `flatseal`

+- You can also lock root if you've created a sudo user properly using `sudo passwd -l root` (Similar to how Fedora installer handles root.)

 ## Daily builds !

 We have two types of releases `STDs` when it's only smaller changes and `ISOs` when is a major release.